By June 15 complete the following exams:

 Lewis & Clark College requires all students to take three Scientific & Quantitative Reasoning (SQR) courses, at least one of which has an algebraic proficiency prerequisite.
 Many natural science and social science courses also have this prerequisite.
-Prior to registration, all incoming students* must take the online ALEKS Mathematical Placement in order to meet this prerequisite.
+Prior to registration, all incoming students must take the online ALEKS Mathematical Placement in order to meet this prerequisite, unless the following applies:

 Lewis & Clark College has a three-semester foreign language requirement and offers courses in Arabic, Chinese, Classical Greek, French, German, Japanese, Latin, Russian, and Spanish.
 You need to complete an assessment for placement if you have previously studied one of these languages and want to continue it.

-The foreign language placement will be available by May 22.
-Online assessment for Chinese, French, German, Japanese, and Spanish can be accessed at go.lclark.edu/foreign_languages/placement.
+The world languages placement will be available by May 21.
+Online assessment for Chinese, French, German, Japanese, and Spanish can be accessed at college.lclark.edu/departments/world_languages/placement_exams/.
 Instructions and additional information for assessment in Arabic, Classical Greek, Latin, and Russian are also available at this link.
-Students with test results that suggest placement into the 202-level or above will be required to confirm this placement during New Student Orientation.
+Students with results that suggest placement into the 202-level or above will be required to confirm this placement during New Student Orientation.

 *Note: Name of department will be change to World Languages and Literature in Fall of 2017)